 How do people afford to live in Hawaii?
-Let’s take a look at the basic expense categories:
+Let’s take a look at the basic expense categories as they pertain to the Aloha State:

 How Does Anyone Afford a House in Hawaii

 This is the big one that freaks people out.
-We won’t lie, housing is expensive in Hawaii, particularly if you’re a buyer.
-If you’re coming from an expensive mainland housing market like San Francisco or New York City, your sticker shock will be less.
+We won’t lie; housing is expensive in Hawaii, particularly if you’re a buyer.
+It’s the most expensive state in the United States to own a house.
+If you’re coming from a mainland housing market like San Francisco or New York City, your sticker shock will be less.
 For the rest of us, particularly coming from areas that have been slow to recover economically, housing prices here will seem ridiculous and totally out of reach.